On finite dimensional representations of finite W-superalgebras: A super version of Premet's conjecture

-For a superspace $V$ with an even sympletic form, we denote by $\mathbf{A}_{\hbar}(V)$ the corresponding Weyl superalgebra, see Example1.5 \cite{SX} for the definition.
-Specially, if $V$ is pure odd, we denote by $\mathrm{Cl}_{\hbar}(V)$ the Weyl superalgebra $\mathbf{A}_{\hbar}(V)$ and call it Clifford algebra.
+For a superspace $V$ with an even symplectic form, $\mathbf{A}_{\hbar}(V)$ denotes the corresponding Weyl superalgebra; see \cite[Example 1.5]{SX} for the definition.
+Specially, if $V$ is pure odd, then the Weyl superalgebra $\mathbf{A}_{\hbar}(V)$ correspondences to the Clifford algebra $\mathrm{Cl}_{\hbar}(V)$.